AeN-R-Workshop/7-GitHub/README.md

     notepad newFile.txt

-  Of course you can do this all with code, but let's make the files themselves as simple as possible for now.
-They are not the focus of this session.
+  Of course you can use Git on more complicated files, but let's make the files themselves as simple as possible for now.
+They are not the focus of this session!

-  4. 'Add' the changes you have made in the repo to the staging area.
+  4. Save your file in the repo.
+'Add' the changes you have made in the repo to the staging area.

     git add newFile.txt